 Imagine this scenario: A patient comes into a dermatologist’s office with a case of contact dermatitis.
 The dermatologist prescribes a medication for the patient to use throughout the next week.
-The patient then informs the physician that they will be vacationing during that time and asks to have the physician’s personal cellphone number in order to send photos for the physician to monitor the condition.
+Then the patient informs the physician that they will be vacationing during that time and asks to have the physician’s personal cell phone number in order to send photos for the physician to monitor the condition.

 When patients are prompted with texts from the practice for other aspects of their visit (scheduling, reminders, etc.), it’s understandable that they assume the same communication can be done directly between patient and physician.

 However, there are some problems with this assumption.
-First, there’s HIPAA.
+First, there are HIPAA texting regulations to consider.
 Under the HIPAA Security Rule, physicians and other entities covered by HIPAA must conduct a risk assessment to determine how the privacy and security of protected health information (PHI) could be compromised when it is communicated electronically.

 So if patients expect (or just prefer) texting as a method of communication with their physicians, what can be done to provide a good compromise?
-One of the most manageable options is to hire a HIPAA-compliant patient-communication platform that works well for your practice.
+One of the most manageable options is to select a HIPAA texting compliant patient-communication platform that works well for your practice.

-OhMD is a widely used platform that offers HIPAA-compliant two-way messaging, live web chats, file delivery, reminders, broadcasts and more.
-It helps with streamlining patient follow-ups, addressing health concerns and scheduling future visits, as well as securely sending photos and links with sensitive patient information.
-It also prevents physicians from feeling like they need to give out cellphone numbers or reply to messages after hours—OhMD allows for automated messages to be sent directly via text.
-No need for patients to download an app, sift through emails or dig up a buried voicemail to find important information from their physician.
+OhMD is a widely used platform that offers HIPAA texting compliant two-way messaging, live web chats, file delivery, reminders, broadcasts, and more.
+It helps with streamlining patient follow-ups, addressing health concerns, and scheduling future visits, as well as securely sending photos and links with sensitive patient information.
+It also prevents physicians from feeling like they need to give out cell phone numbers or reply to messages after hours—OhMD allows for automated messages to be sent directly via text.
+No need for patients to download an app, sift through emails, or dig up a buried voicemail to find important information from their physician.

-Another option is DocsInk—another top choice for HIPAA-compliant secure messaging, used by thousands of healthcare professionals every day.
+Another top choice for HIPAA texting compliant secure messaging is DocsInk, which is used by thousands of healthcare professionals every day.
 DocsInk Messenger offers consult requests with accept/decline options, broadcast messaging, a rapid-response page feature, video chat and conferencing, secure document sharing within a compliant cloud, public and private group tags, user-based privileges, and other helpful features to facilitate day-to-day internal and patient communication.
 This tool works well with surgical facilities, hospitals, primary care clinics, home health companies, multi-specialty clinics, and more.

-TigerConnect is another option for centralized data and communications on a single platform.
+TigerConnect provides centralized data and communications on a single platform.
 It’s mobile-friendly with 99.99% uptime and real-time patient data.
 And with annual audits from the HITRUST Alliance to ensure the highest standards of security, patients and providers can rest assured sensitive data is kept completely safe.
-The TigerTouch® feature provides an easy, secure way to communicate with patients, family members and primary care physicians, with the ability to exchange care instructions, photos, videos and other important medical documents.
+The TigerTouch® feature provides an easy, secure way to communicate with patients, family members, and primary care physicians, with the ability to exchange care instructions, photos, videos, and other important medical documents.

 For more ways to help your medical practice thrive, contact NCG Medical now or view our other helpful blog articles today!